Trump says Iran has 'second chance' to come to nuclear deal after Israeli strikes devastate Tehran

 “No issue currently divides the right as much as foreign policy,” Charlie Kirk, the founder of Turning Point USA and an ally of the Trump White House, posted on X on Thursday.
 “I’m very concerned based on (everything) I’ve seen in the grassroots the last few months that this will cause a massive schism in MAGA and potentially disrupt our momentum and our insanely successful Presidency.”

-AP writers Tara Copp, Seung Min Kim, Matthew Lee, Lisa Mascaro, Noah Trister in Oakmont, Pennsylvania, and Jon Gambrell in Dubai, United Arab Emirates, contributed reporting.
+AP writers Tara Copp, Seung Min Kim, Matthew Lee, Lisa Mascaro, Chris Megerian, Noah Trister in Oakmont, Pennsylvania, and Jon Gambrell in Dubai, United Arab Emirates, contributed reporting.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.